-There are many sites on the internet where you can download files that can be used with the PSR keyboards.
+There are many sites on the internet where you can download files that can be used with the PSR or Tyros keyboards.
 Our Links section will point you to some of the best.
 In the downloads provided at this site, we initially focused on files specifically designed for or tuned-to the PSR-2000 since that was the newest Yamaha arranger keyboard.
 Over the years, Yamaha introduced new arranger keyboards and the PSR Tutorial expanded as it tried to keep up.
-Today you will find files you can use on any of the mid-range Yamaha arranger keyboards (from the PSR-730 up through the latest PSR-S975).
+Today you will find files here that you can use on any of the mid-range Yamaha arranger keyboards (from the PSR-730 up through the latest PSR-S975).
 You will also find files for the top-level arranger Yamaha arranger keyboards from the PSR-8000 up to the latest Tyros5 and Genos models.

-This part of the PSR Tutorial includes five major sections, each of which may contain one or more subsections.
-The "Style" sections are shown in the first four tabs at the top of each page.
-The fifth tab, "Other Files", is for other files that you may want for your keyboard such as registrations or MusicFinder databases.
-Use these tabs to jump immediately to the section you are interested in.
+This part of the PSR Tutorial includes six major sections, each of which may contain one or more subsections.
+Use the six tabs under "Styles" to jump immediately to the section you are interested in.
 A brief description of each section is provided below.
-You will also often find a "navigator" shown in a sidebar on the left side of the page.
-It shows the major subsections and provides another "quick link" to help you find what you are looking for.
-Before long you'll have found the style and sound that sounds just right coming out of your speakers or your headphones.
-Just browse around and, like all good musicians, experiment until that perfect sound hits your eardrums.
-Click on the "Introduction" link in any of the sidebars to return to this home page.
+You will find an additional "navigator" shown in a sidebar on the left side of the page.
+It shows the major subsections and provides another "quick link" to help you explore all the treasures found here.
+Click the top-level "Styles" link on any of these pages to return to this Styles home page.

-- Yamaha Style Files - (23,000 styles) This section is organized by Yamaha arranger keyboard model in a chronological order starting with the PSR-730 introduced in 1997 and extending to the current top-of-the-line models, the Tyros5, introduced in 2013, and the new PSR-S970 introduced in 2015.
+This section has 21 pages reflecting the many Yamaha arranger keyboard models starting with the PSR-730 introduced in 1997 and extending to the current top models, the Genos, introduced in 2017, and the PSR-S975 introduced in 2018.
 The primary focus is, of course, on styles, both the original styles that came with that model as well as other style sets that have been specifically "tuned" for use on that model.

-- Style Collections - (32,000 styles) Some PSR owners spend a lot of time collecting styles from the internet and saving the best that they find.
+19 pages of various style collections are found here.
+Some owners spend a lot of time collecting styles from the internet and saving the best that they find.
 You will find several such style collections in this section.
 Some players not only collect styles, but they do a lot of "tweaking" to rework styles to their own liking or keyboard.
 Style sets from several style "converters" are also available here.
 Finally, Onacimus has painstakingly converted many of the original Yamaha style sets for use on later (or earlier) keyboards.
 His conversions are all here as well.

 You do not have to limit yourself to only those styles created by Yamaha.
 Styles from other arranger keyboards, although not directly usable on a Yamaha keyboard, can be converted for use on PSR keyboards.
-Hundreds of styles from Technics, Roland, Ketron, and Korg keyboards have been converted and re-tuned for use on Yamaha keyboards.
+Separate pages for keyboards from Technics, Roland, Ketron, and Korg offer hundreds of styles converted and re-tuned for use on Yamaha keyboards.